namshi/roger/README.md

 ![build-frontend](https://raw.githubusercontent.com/namshi/roger/master/bin/images/build-frontend.png?token=AAUC5O2xXQQeQlLFEn3k-AXqpr6eE_F8ks5Vze4AwA%3D%3D)

 > Protip: if you do a docker-compose up in the root
-> of roger, the dev environment for roger (including)
+> of roger, the dev environment for roger, including
-> a local registry, starts on hiw own: you might want to
+> a local registry, starts on its own: you might want to
 > use this if you are playing with Roger for the first
 > time and you don't have a registry available at
 > registry.company.com